Initial data for Minkowski stability with arbitrary decay: Introduction

 with obvious extension to derivatives of $g$ and $k$.
 If $q\geq 1$, a mass term decaying like $r^{-1}$ needs to be included in \eqref{AF data}; we will be very precise on this issue later in the introduction but for now we simply divide into two categories a (non-exhaustive) list of results on the stability of Minkowski.
-First, there are the results with $q=0$: \begin{itemize} \item \cite{Bieri2010} deals with $\de =\half$, \item \cite{LeFloch2022} deals with $\half<\de<1$ for self-gravitating massive fields, \item \cite{Ionescu2022} deals with $\de=1-\de'$ (with $\de'>0$ small) for the Einstein-Klein-Gordon, \item \cite{Shen2023a} deals with the full range $0<\de<1$. \end{itemize} Then come the results with $q\geq 1$: \begin{itemize} \item \cite{Christodoulou1993} deals with $q=1$ and $\de=\half$, \item \cite{Klainerman2003} deals with $q=1$ and $\de=\half$ for the exterior problem (i.e the stability outside of an outgoing cone), \item \cite{Klainerman2003a} deals with $q\geq 3$, $0<\de<1$ and applications to peeling estimates and the smoothness of null infinity, \item \cite{Lindblad2010}, \cite{Hintz2020} and \cite{Hintz2023} deal with $q=1$ and the full range $0<\de<1$, \item \cite{Shen2023} deals with $q\geq 1$ and $0<\de<1$ for the exterior problem. \end{itemize} For the evolution problem, the more decay in $r$ in the initial data, the easier it is to prove stability of Minkowski.
-On the other hand, for the elliptic problem, the opposite occurs.
-Constructing initial data is easier the lower the rate of r-decay specified.
-This is related to the idea that the construction of initial data requires the inversion of elliptic operators in weighted Sobolev spaces.
-These operators are invertible when $q=0$, and initial data for the articles corresponding to $q=0$ can easily be constructed (see for example \cite{ChoquetBruhat2000a}).
-The goal of this article is to construct and parametrize solutions of the constraint equations near Minkowski spacetime with $q\geq 1$ and $0<\de<1$ both arbitrary.
-In particular, this constructs the initial data needed for the stability of Minkowski proved in \cite{Christodoulou1993,Klainerman2003,Klainerman2003a,Lindblad2010,Hintz2020,Hintz2023,Shen2023} and it is nontrivial as an elliptic problem.
+First, there are the results with $q=0$: \begin{itemize} \item \cite{Bieri2010} deals with $\de =\half$, \item \cite{LeFloch2022} deals with $\half<\de<1$ for self-gravitating massive fields, \item \cite{Ionescu2022} deals with $\de=1-\de'$ (with $\de'>0$ small) for the Einstein-Klein-Gordon, \item \cite{Shen2023a} deals with the full range $0<\de<1$. \end{itemize} Then come the results with $q\geq 1$: \begin{itemize} \item \cite{Christodoulou1993} deals with $q=1$ and $\de=\half$, \item \cite{Lindblad2010}, \cite{Hintz2020} and \cite{Hintz2023} deal with $q=1$ and the full range $0<\de<1$. \end{itemize} While the above results concern the global stability of Minkowski, i.e. the geodesic completeness of the maximal globally hyperbolic development of the initial data, we also mention three results, still in the case $q\geq 1$, proving stability of Minkowski restricted to the outside of a far-away outgoing light cone: \begin{itemize} \item \cite{Klainerman2003} deals with $q=1$ and $\de=\half$, \item \cite{Klainerman2003a} deals with $q\geq 3$, $0<\de<1$ and applications to peeling estimates and the smoothness of null infinity, \item \cite{Shen2023} deals with $q\geq 1$ and $0<\de<1$. \end{itemize} Since hyperbolic estimates propagate decay in the evolution, stronger spatial decay on the data implies stronger spacetime decay of the perturbations, which in turn provides better control of nonlinear terms.
+Therefore, for the evolution problem, the more decay in $r$ in the initial data, the easier it is to prove stability of Minkowski.